Contents

 We see businesses everywhere around us – when you buy new clothes, order food or pay someone to run an errand for you!

-Whether you’re a consumer or someone wanting to start a business, it’s always good to understand the fundamentals of the business world and how it all works.
+Whether you’re a consumer or someone wanting to start a business, it’s always beneficial to understand the fundamentals of the business world and how it operates.
 So, what is a business?

-In this article, we’ll break down what a business actually is, including structure, key roles in a business, buying, selling, relevant legislation, regulatory bodies, contracts and the move towards eCommerce.
+In this article, we’ll break down what a business actually is, including structure, key roles, buying and selling processes, relevant legislation, regulatory bodies, contracts and the ongoing evolution towards eCommerce in 2025.

 What Is A Business?

-A business is an organisation that accumulates a profit by selling goods or providing a service.
-The key elements that make an organisation are:
+A business is an organisation that generates profit by selling goods or providing a service.
+The core elements that define an organisation are:

-• Product: This is the item or service the business provides.
+- Product: The item or service that the business offers.

 Why Do People Start Businesses?

-Overall, starting a business can be a rewarding experience, and can lead to meaningful connections in any industry.
+Overall, starting a business in 2025 can be an incredibly rewarding experience that leads to meaningful connections and growth across various industries.

 What Are Some Types Of Businesses?

-• Partnership: When two or more people start a business together, they have formed a partnership.
-A partnership business structure is different, depending on the type of liabilities
+- Partnership: When two or more people launch a business together, they form a partnership.
+The liabilities and responsibilities vary depending on the partnership agreement.

-Each structure has its advantages and disadvantages, and different required documentation.
-It’s important to assess your financial situation as well as the level of risk you’re prepared to carry prior to finalising this kind of decision.
+Each structure has its own advantages and disadvantages, along with the necessary documentation.
+It’s crucial to assess your financial situation and understand the level of risk you’re prepared to shoulder before finalising your decision.
+For additional insights into selecting the right business model, you might find our guide on Business Structure extremely useful.

 Which Business Types Have Unlimited Liability?